≥ 92% of participants will know how to identify and respond to domestic violence.

 National Domestic Violence Hotline

 Alaska Network on Domestic Violence and Sexual Assault

 California Partnership to End Domestic Violence

 Colorado Coalition Against Domestic Violence

 SOS Program (A part of DC Coalition)

-Florida Coalition Against Domestic Violence
+Delaware Coalition Against Domestic Violence

 Georgia Advocates for Battered Women and Children